sighupio/fury-kubernetes-monitoring/examples/grafana-configuration/README.md

 environment variables.
 To learn more about Grafana configuration please see the [documentation](http://docs.grafana.org/installation/configuration/).

-0. Run furyctl to get packages: `furyctl install --dev`
+0. Run furyctl to get packages: `furyctl install`

 1. You can modify environment variable values in `env-variables.yml` file.